 Everyone wants a fast reply on social media.
 But how soon is now?
-These tips can help you improve your response time starting today.
+These tips can help you improve your response time and provide better customer service starting today.

-Read on to find out how to get a faster response time for your social media agency and make your customers happier.
+Read on to find out how to get a faster response time for your social media agency and offer better customer service.

 Before you make any drastic changes, note your team’s current response times and assess where you can improve.